StevenTammen/bibledocs.org/content/site/frequently-asked-questions/_index.md

 Note that money is not the only way we can assist one another.
 I can help people set up ministry websites, for example.
 A contact of mine has helped another with some rehabilitation exercises based upon his experience as a personal trainer.
 And so on.

 I personally maintain a private address book containing the names, expertise/background and/or interests, and contact info for various people who are readers or contacts of this ministry.
-This (not publicly visible) address book serves as the basis for the [contact network](/contact-network) associated with this ministry, through which I may be able to connect believers I know with one another based on need and interest.
-If there is specific expertise/background and/or interests you have that you are interested in sharing with the Body of Christ, you can email me ([steven@bibledocs.org](mailto:steven@bibledocs.org)) and I will make sure to take note of it and send people your way as appropriate.
+This (not publicly visible) address book serves as the basis for the [contact network](/site/contact-network) associated with this ministry, through which I may be able to connect believers I know with one another based on need and interest.
+If there is specific expertise/background and/or interests you have that you are willing to share with the Body of Christ, you can email me ([steven@bibledocs.org](mailto:steven@bibledocs.org)) and I will make sure to take note of it and send people your way as appropriate.